 Today on our program, Emerging Contaminants, Pharmaceuticals in South Carolina's Rivers and Streams.
 I am Ray Douglas and this is Water Science for a changing world.

 Bradley: "And so we need to begin to correct this problem, we certainly need to understand it.
 So it is good that this information is coming out, and to do that we have to have release of new information."

 Douglas: Joining us today is Dr. Paul Bradely.
-Dr. Bradley is a USGS Research Ecologist in the South Carolina Water Science Center.
+Dr. Bradley is a USGS Research Ecologist in the South Atlantic Water Science Center - South Carolina.
 Paul, thanks for joining us today.

 Bradley: Thank you.

 Douglas: Paul, it seems seems that we’re hearing more and more about emerging contaminants in our rivers and streams across the U.S..
 Hopefully you can help us understand where these contaminants are originating, and how they are appearing in our drinking water.
 But before we get to that, can you tell us what exactly emerging contaminants are?